daos-stack/daos/docs/user/multi-user-dfuse.md

 client in this regard and when running multi-user dfuse then it is likely that the user dfuse is running as does not own all the pools and containers it will be serving.

-ACLs required for pools is the 'r' permission on any pool for the user running dfuse.
-This administrator may choose to set this when creating pools.
+All pools whose containers are served through this multi-user dfuse mount need a pool ACL that grants 'r' permissions to the user that is running the multi-user dfuse process.
+The administrator may choose to set this when creating pools.

 It is possible for a user to run multi-user dfuse and to do so purely to expose data in their own containers to other users.
 In this case the user running dfuse is the same as the user owning the